 All enterprise security relies on metadata.
 Metadata also tells us exactly what a document is about, allowing us to determine its sensitivity (e.g., classified, internal-use only, public) and what actions are then attached to that classification level.

 If you cannot set the metadata, then none of the systems you use will know anything about your document.
 They won’t know if they should block it, or encrypt it, or send it on.
-This also makes metadata crucial for any data loss prevention system, such as AIP.
+This also makes metadata crucial for any data loss prevention system, such as Azure Information Protection (

 How does Templafy work with document metadata?